rrocharoberto/fields-data/README.md

 3) Regards to database model (created using SQLPowerArchitect tool):

-	3.1) It's not necessary defined one table for each JSON message level (see [TODO: physical model](docs/dbPhysicalModel.pdf).
+	3.1) It's not necessary defined one table for each JSON message level (see [physical model](docs/dbPhysicalModel.pdf).

 	3.2) For simplifying the design, the properties field is not mapped to the database yet (it is recursively).